cr0mbly/flame-analyzer/README.md

 ### Extensions

-By default both IPython and Django are optional imports meaning you can install this libarary and use it in the terminal to debug your app code without them installed.
+By default both IPython and Django are optional imports meaning you can install this library and use it in the terminal to debug your app code without them installed.
 Support can be added for other Database frameworks or if your wanting to hook into the context enter/exit methods by creating your own hooks and adding to the output flame type your wanting for example:

 ```Python